dapr/cli/README.md

 To remove Actions from your Kubernetes cluster, use the `uninstall` command.

-*Please note this won't remove Actions installations that were deployed using Helm.*
+*Note this won't remove Actions installations that were deployed using Helm.*

 ```
 $ actions uninstall --kubernetes